Third order: Third Order of Saint Augustine

 These are the men and women who follow the spirit of the Rule of St. Augustine in their daily lives under the spiritual guidance of the Augustinian friars.

 Secular Augustinian Recollects

 The Secular Augustinian Recollects (Agustinos Recoletos Seglares) is the official Third Order of the Order of Augustinian Recollects.
 Today, the SAR is present in 19 countries in 111 Local Chapters with at least 3,500 members.

 Lay Discalced Augustinians

 The Lay Discalced Augustinians (formerly known as Hermandad de la Correa y de Santa Rita de Cascia) is one of the official Third Orders of the Order of Discalced Augustinians.
 It was founded on May 12, 2011, canonically constituted on November 18, 2018.
 As of March, 2023, the OAD Lay, has spanned across six countries and has 26 Local Chapters and continues to grow in the Philippines and abroad.

 Lutheran Churches

-There are in the Lutheran Church, Lutheran Franciscan Third Orders in Germany, Sweden and North America, as well as other third orders, such as the Humiliatenorden.
+There are in the Lutheran Church, Lutheran Franciscan Third Orders in Germany, Sweden and North America.
+There are also other Lutheran Third Orders such as the Humiliatenorden.